wilzokch/laravel-progress-bar-lite/README.md

 Problem
 --------
-When using default laravel progress bar, it will slow down the proccessing time significantly when your data are too large.
+Laravel default progress bar will slow down the proccessing time significantly when your data are too large.

 Solution
 --------